I’m all about redundancy and multi-use gear for prepping. This is why I love my *Cold Steel Shovel(s). They can do so much more than dig!

 Food Preparation – One thing that the cold steel shovel can do is it tends to balance behind its head.
 This means that if you use your index finger to grip along the back and your middle finger to grip behind its head, your hand will be in a neutral position.
 With such a position, you will be able to put less strain on your wrist even if the shovel is heavy.
 This makes it suitable for use in the kitchen for food preparation.

-Chopping – You will also find the cold steel shovel useful in chopping thick woods.
-This is possible even if you reduce the edge by a few degrees per side and after polishing it highly.
-Just do not forget to sharpen the edges each time to ensure that it will hold a nice and sharp chopping capability.
+Chopping – You will also find the cold steel shovel useful in chopping thick, hearty wood.
+This is possible even if you reduce the edge by a few degrees per side and after polishing.
+Just do not forget to sharpen the edges each time to ensure that it will hold a nice edge for sharp chopping capability.

 One thing to remember is that while the shovel’s initial edge only has a minimal cutting ability, you just need to regrind it so you can use it to carve a few stakes.
 You might also find it useful when planning to chop a few sections of a poly rope.

-Also, note that while it is quite hard to do some precision carving, like contouring a curve because of the wide blade, you will still find it effortless to use to make points and notches and cut different plastics, synthetics, and cords to a certain length.
+While it is quite hard to do precision carving, like contouring a curve because of the wide blade, you will still find it effortless to use to make points and notches and cut different plastics, synthetics, and cords to a certain length.
 Other possible uses, include:

 - Hammering (I wouldn’t use it if I had a hammer, but it did a decent job of smacking in nails and tent stakes)